Fürenalp • Panorama Mountain Hike to Waterfall

 As we descended farther into the valley, we could choose between walking on the road or a dirt path on the hillside, in and out of a forest.

-Eventually the trail flattened out, the riverbed widened, and the trail meandered through big fields.
+Eventually the trail flattened out, the riverbed widens, and the trail meandered through big fields and forest.

 Occasionally the trail dipped into cool forests and hugged the edge of the river.
 The trail leads you directly back to the Fürenalp valley station and your car.